dad98253/passwinlog/README.md

 # passwinlog

-This is the message text (.mc) file used to create the event manager dll for the logging function of the windows version of passwin.
+The message text (.mc) file included in this repository is used to create the event manager dll for the logging function of the windows version of passwin.